* France drops 2025 target for reducing share of nuclear

 But he received little public support from Macron, a strong supporter of nuclear, or Prime Minister Edouard Philippe, a former employee of state-owned reactor builder Areva.

-Hulot told French daily Le Monde last month he had given himself a year to see whether he could reform French energy and agricultural policies.
+Hulot told French daily Le Monde last month that he had given himself a year to see whether he could reform French energy and agricultural policies.